 I’M A LOCAL ARTIST.
 CAN I BOOK AN ALBUM RELEASE PARTY?

 - We regularly host album release parties for local artists.
 We don’t say yes to every request, but when we do, it’s usually with artists who have already established solid fanbases in town and have a strong presence in the scene and have established a sales history at The Record Exchange with previous releases – rarely do we book album release parties for artists promoting their debut record.
 If we do book you, do know that we have expectations of you.
-First and foremost, we ask for $25 to split the cost of a $50 Facebook ad promoting the cost (no money needed up front; we’ll deduct the $25 from your album sales before settlement).
-Second, you are required to actively promote the event – you have the direct link to your fanbase and it’s up to you to get them here.
+First and foremost, you are required to actively promote the event – you have the direct link to your fanbase and it’s up to you to get them here.
 On our end, we will promote the event in the store and through our online channels, including socials, website and newsletter.
 NOTE: We will not host an album release party AFTER any “official” release party that you’re already holding; we’ve tried before and no one shows up because they’ve already been to your official event.
 However, if you want to play a “preview” in-store a few days in advance of the official party, let’s talk.

 WHAT IS A RECORD EXCHANGE IN-STORE LIKE?

 - We treat Record Exchange in-stores like real concerts.
 We have a 10’ x 20’ carpeted stage, professional PA and lighting, 24-channel digital sound board and professional sound engineer in place for every production, whether full-band electric, solo acoustic or something in between.
 We schedule an hour for load-in and soundcheck immediately prior to the performance.
 We pull the house lighting, take photos and video (Facebook live stream) and record the performance.
 We set up a green room with light snacks and refreshments.
 We feature the artist’s album(s) on an endcap display near the front of the register.
 Time permitting, we encourage artists to stick around and sign albums.

 “WHAT IF WE JUST LIKE, BRING OUR INSTRUMENTS IN AND, YOU KNOW, KEEP IT CHILL AND PLAY IN THE AISLES?”